rp2003/rp2003/README.md

 <h1 align="center">Hi there 👋, I'm Riya!</h1>
 <br>
 <p>
-🚀Co-op as an <strong>Information Technology Services Technologist</strong> at <strong>Seneca Polytechnic</strong> for the Summer 2025 term.<br>
+🚀Completing Co-op as Information Technology Services Technologist at Seneca Polytechnic.
-👩‍💻3rd year Student of <strong>Honours Bachelor of Technology - Software Development</strong> program at Seneca Polytechnic.<br>
-🌐 Eager to explore new technologies and grow as a developer!
+👩‍💻3rd year Student of Honours Bachelor of Technology - Software Development at Seneca Polytechnic.<br> 🌐 Eager to explore new technologies and grow as a developer!
   </p>
  <br>